Bye-election: Tension in Ondo over alleged sharing of money by Deputy governor at voting centres

 Vanguard gathered that at Methodist Primary School, Gbogi, a leader of the APC was beaten up and tied for allegedly running away with N240, 000 meant to influence voters.

-He was rushed to a private hospital at lsinkan area by party supporters.
+He was rushed to a private hospital in lsinkan area by party supporters.

 In an interview, he said that the money given to him was handed over to another party leader who eloped with it before the poll.